eohjelle/botd/README.md

    - `NODE_ENV`: Optional.
 Set to `development` if you do not want to use an SSL connection to the database.
 I use this to distinguish between local development and deployment on Heroku.
 4. Run `npm install` and `npm run db:seed` in the root directory to install the dependencies and set up the initial tables in the database.
 5. Run `npm run start` in the root directory to start the bot.

+### Set scheduled tasks

+The bot uses the [node-schedule](https://www.npmjs.com/package/node-schedule) package to schedule tasks.
+These tasks are defined in the `src/discord_interface.ts` file, and you can change the schedule by editing the calls to `scheduleJob` within this file.